|Tourism in Antarctica

 Typically there are 1-2 landings per day.
 Landings are made using

-Zodiacs (rubber inflatable crafts) or if the ship is so equipped
+Zodiacs (rubber inflatable boats) or if the ship is so equipped

 also by helicopter.
 Other activities by visitors to Antarctica include